 Description

-HISTORICAL NOTE: the subway originally ran from the Embankment to Holborn, and was constructed as part of the original layout of Kingsway by the LCC; it closed in 1952.
-The southern end was adapted as a traffic underpass in 1964 and is not included.
-The separate northern section has considerable streetscape value for the quality of its granite massing and ironwork decoration as well as having particular historical interest as the only underpass specifically for trams.
+Historically, the subway originally extended from the Embankment to Holborn and was constructed as part of the original layout of Kingsway by the London County Council; it was closed in 1952.
+The southern end was adapted into a traffic underpass in 1964 and is not included in this listing.
+The northern section retains significant streetscape value due to the quality of its granite construction and ironwork decoration, and it is of particular historical interest as the only underpass specifically designed for trams.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.